 For anyone who has children in their lives, both of these blogs can be great tools to help pick out good books.
 Probably the best bet is to jot down the names of some that sound interesting and head on over to your library with the child.
 Then check out some books!

 This article was posted on Friday, February 16th, 2007 at 1:11 pm and is filed under Books & Stories, Mama Lisa, Parenting, Recommendations, Sites about Kids Books, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Blogs about Books for Kids”